dayomoro/Dayo_Ehinmoro_IBM__Employee_Project.ipynb/README.md

 ## Project Description
 The primary goal of this project is to examine the elements that contribute to employee attrition.
-By analyzing the provided dataset, we aim to gain insights into the factors that may influence employees to leave the workforce.
+By analyzing the provided dataset, I aim to gain insights into the factors that may influence employees to leave the workforce.
 The project is implemented in a Jupyter Notebook.

 ## Dataset
 The dataset used in this analysis contains information about current and past employees, including features such as monthly wage, job satisfaction, work-life balance, experience, and more.
 The dataset was developed by IBM data scientists and provides valuable information for understanding employee attrition.